-What about assessments for contracts larger than the initial limit?
+What about assessments for contracts larger than the initial contract?

-- RG 000.43 You can make an initial assessment for a contract with a credit limit that is larger than the low cost credit contract that is being entered into: s133BXD.
-This allows you to make a point-in-time assessment and provide subsequent credit limit increases to consumers over time, up to the larger amount, without making a new assessment. - RG 000.44 You can satisfy the obligation to make inquiries and verification (s128(d)) and the obligation to make an assessment (s128(c)) for subsequent credit limit increases (known as 'protected increases') if: - (a) you make inquiries and verification in relation to an amount that is larger than the amount of credit that is initially entered into (the 'larger amount'); - (b) you make an assessment that a larger amount is not unsuitable; - (c) you subsequently increase the consumer's credit limit up to an amount that is not greater than the larger amount; - (d) the terms of the contract after the increase are substantially the same as they were immediately before the increase; and - (e) the increase(s) occur within the period covered by the initial assessment or within 2 years of the assessment date, whichever is shorter.
+- RG 281.48 You can make an initial assessment to determine whether a contract is not unsuitable, for a contract with a credit limit that is larger than the low cost credit contract that is being entered into: s133BXD.
+This allows you to make a point-in-time assessment and provide subsequent credit limit increases to consumers over time, up to the larger amount, without making a new assessment. - RG 281.49 You can satisfy the obligation to make inquiries and verification (s128(d)) and the obligation to make an assessment (s128(c)) for subsequent credit limit increases (known as 'protected increases') if: - (a) you make inquiries and verification in relation to an amount that is larger than the amount of credit that is initially entered into (the 'larger contract'); - (b) you make an assessment that the larger contract is not unsuitable; - (c) you subsequently increase the consumer's credit limit up to an amount that is not greater than the larger contract amount; - (d) the terms of the contract after the increase are substantially the same as they were immediately before the increase; and - (e) the increase(s) occur within the period covered by the initial assessment or within two years of the assessment date, whichever is shorter.